kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    > **NOTE:** If you don't create the Kyma release branch at this point and add a  `post-rel{RELEASE_VERSION_SHORT}-kyma-release-candidate` post-submit job to the `test-infra` master, then pushing anything to the Kyma release branch, creating or rebasing the branch, triggers a new GitHub release.

-2. [Define new release jobs](#kyma-release-process-kyma-release-process-preparation-define-new-release-jobs) in the `test-infra` repository.

-### Define new release jobs
+3. Define new release jobs

     1. Go to the `test-infra` repository.
     2. Open `templates/config.yaml`
     3. Add the new release to `global.releases`.
 Remove the oldest release on the list.
     4. Set `global.nextRelease` to the future release version.
     5. Run `make` in the root of the repository to generate jobs and run tests.
 If any of the tests is marked red, fix it using these guidelines:
       * For release tests using `GetKymaReleasesSince` or `jobsuite.Since` with a release that is no longer supported, change the method to `GetAllKymaReleases` or `jobsuite.AllReleases` respectively.
       * For release tests using `GetKymaReleasesUntil` or `jobsuite.Until` with a release that is no longer supported, remove the part of the test which includes the method.
     6. If tests are green, commit all jobs.
 The new release jobs are ready.

 ## Steps
 Follow these steps to release another Kyma version.